 Cryptocurrency monitoring service “Whale Alert” has recorded the following transaction:

-The above ETH transaction might indeed be hack: the TX was sent with a gas fee of 1000 gwei (100x the price for a “fast” transaction).
+The above ETH transaction might indeed be a hack: the TX was sent with a gas fee of 1000 gwei (100x the price for a “fast” transaction).
 This person wanted to be 1000% sure the TX goes through ASAP.
 No exchange ever sends a TX with this fee.

 The exchange have posted the bellow notice on its website: